Collection image licensing

 Bridgeman Images

-In a continued effort to better facilitate the access of images for academic publishing, WAM is contributing its images to ARTSTOR’s Digital Library.
-If you have an account with ARTSTOR, you can use a majority of images for free through their Images for Academic Publishing service (IAP).
+In a continued effort to better facilitate the access of images for academic publishing, WAM is contributing its images to JSTOR’s Digital Library, which includes what was formerly ARTSTOR.
+If you have an account with JSTOR, you can use a majority of images for free through their Images for Academic Publishing service (IAP).

-– Offers high quality reproductions of works in our permanent collection for your home!
+Order high-quality reproductions of works in our permanent collection for your home through Request-A-Print.

 Take-Down Policy